Policy: Infectious diseases screening and immunisation for students undertaking clinical placements in health facilities

 Clinical placements are a significant and sometimes mandatory component of a number of programs at the Australian National University (the University).
 The University relies upon state, territory and private health providers for access to clinical training facilities.

-This policy applies to all staff and students undertaking clinical placements in health facilities
+This policy applies to all staff and students undertaking clinical placements in health facilities.

 Responsibilities of the University

-- Students will be provided with copies of this policy at the time the University offers them a place in a program.
-This information will also be published on the University's policy website.
+- Students are provided with copies of this policy and procedure at the time the University offers them a place in a program.
+This policy provides links which outline the requirements of ACT and NSW Governments.